-- Required to return allocated funding to Council ; and/or - Becoming ineligible for future Council grants.
+- Required to return allocated funding to Council; and/or - Becoming ineligible for future Council grants.

-Applicants who have not provided adequate grant acquittal documentation within two (2) years of the original grant approval date will be referred to Council's Finance Department for debt retrieval.
+Applicants who have not provided adequate grant acquittal documentation within two years of the original grant approval date will be referred to Council's Finance Department for debt retrieval, and may not be eligible for future Knox grant funding.